Natural selection is a mechanism of evolution.

 Natural selection is one of the ways to account for the millions of species that have lived on Earth.

-For example, evolving long necks have enabled giraffes to feed on leaves that others can't reach, giving them a competitive advantage.
+For example, the evolution of long necks has enabled giraffes to feed on leaves that others cannot reach, giving them a competitive advantage.

-Thanks to a better food source, those with longer necks were able to survive.
-Those with shorter necks and access to less food would be less likely to survive.
+Owing to this better food source, individuals with longer necks were more likely to survive, while those with shorter necks and access to less food were less likely to survive.

-Let's do a simple simulation based on the basic concepts and understanding of natural selection.
+A simple simulation is built based on the basic concepts of natural selection.

-The worm will live in the environment that I created in a two-dimensional form, and the worm will have the following genes to survive to eat the feeds:
+The worms live in a two-dimensional environment, and each worm has the following genes that allow it to survive by eating feeds:

-I defined a class as below.
-Worms use the
+The class is defined as below.
+Worms act through the

 class WormGene: